Lockyer v. Andrade: Trial of Leandro Andrade

 On November 4, 1995, Leandro Andrade, a nine-year Army veteran and father of three, stole five children's videotapes from a K-Mart store in Ontario, California.
 Two weeks later, he stole four children's videotapes from a different K-Mart store in Montclair, California.
 Andrade had been in and out of the state and federal prison systems since 1982.
 He developed a drug addiction while serving in the Army, and by the time of these two crimes in 1995, he had committed multiple burglaries for which he was sentenced to two and a half years in prison.
 Since 1994, non-violent felonies can serve as a third "strike" under California's three-strikes law and expose the defendant to a mandatory sentence of 25 years to life in prison.
 Andrade's minor shoplifting was a felony under California state law because he had prior convictions.

 The trial court denied Andrade's request to classify the two petty theft charges as misdemeanors, and Andrade was ultimately convicted of the two felony theft charges.
-As a result of his prior convictions, Andrade was sentenced to two consecutive terms of 25 years to life in prison.
+As a result of his prior convictions, Andrade was sentenced to two consecutive terms of 25 years to life in prison each.
 The California Court of Appeal applied Rummel and affirmed Andreade's conviction and sentence.
 The California Supreme Court declined review.

 Ninth Circuit

 Andrade next filed a petition for habeas corpus in the United States District Court for the Central District of California asking the court to evaluate the constitutionality of his sentence under the Eighth Amendment to the United States Constitution.
 The district court denied the petition.

 The Ninth Circuit granted a certificate of appealability for Andrade's Eighth Amendment claim.
 Finding that the state court's decision was an "unreasonable application of clearly established Supreme Court law" and "irreconcilable with ...
-Solem, the Ninth ruled in favor of Andrade.
+Solem", the Ninth ruled in favor of Andrade.
 The State of California asked the U.S. Supreme Court to review the Ninth Circuit's decision, and it agreed to do so.